bradbann/kermitweb/source/doc/troubleshooting.markdown

 to monitor the status of the services and how to restart the services in the right order.

-On the managed nodes, you should have these services running :
+### On the managed nodes

+You should have these services running :

 * mcollective
 * puppet (if you use puppet for deployments and configuration management)